ubc-library-rc/intro-project-sites/content/concepts.md

 This section will introduce a few concepts and terms for you to be aware of before you begin configuring and creating your site.

 ### What are static sites?
 Static sites are websites without a graphical user interface (GUI) to manage content, aka a content management system (CMS).
 Examples of CMSs include Drupal, WordPress, Wix, and Squarespace.
 While some like this back end for administering sites, CMSs often come with technical and sometimes financial costs.
+Services like Wix and Squarespace also restrict your ability to export your content which can be problematic if you ever want to move your site.
 They may require frequent updates to stay running and secure and a zoo of plugins in order to customize to your needs.
 This adds up to bogged down load time with unnecessary processes trying to run on a page.

 Static sites come without much of the overhead that comes with a CMS.
 Instead they are built with human-readable markup and styling, and have the option to be extended with code like JavaScript and other scripting languages.
 This simple recipe is much easier for your (and your users') web browser to load.
 For most small sites, this is the optimal setup for cost and functionality.